olgaemms/davidemms.github.io/_posts/2019-09-18-020-running-your-own-orthofinder-analysis.md

 4. Click on the "pep" folder (which contains the peptide sequences) and then download the file "Homo_sapiens.GRCh38.pep.all.fa.gz" to the folder you created.

-5. Go back to the Ensembl main page and repeat for Mouse, Zebrafish, Tropical clawed frog (*Xenopus tropicalis*, under 'Amphibians'), *Drosophila melanogaster* and *C. elegans*.
+5. Go back to the Ensembl main page and repeat for Mouse, Zebrafish, Tropical clawed frog (*Xenopus tropicalis*, under 'Amphibians'), *Takifugu rubripes* and *Drosophila melanogaster*.
 If there is a choice of files, choose the '.pep.all.fa.gz' file.

 6. Open a terminal and navigate to the directory that you downloaded the files to.
 The files are all compressed (they end in '.gz'), decompress them all using the command `gunzip *.gz`.